accateo/joomla_mvc_component/README.md

 In the "js" folder we find a file that combines the functions used to display the modal and to send an email.
 The "sendMail" function is associated with the button within the modal.

+# How to use it
+To use this template, just create a zip of the repository content and upload it in the "Extensions" section of the Joomla control panel